Learn about our Master of Science in Educational Human Resource Development Program

 Recent graduates have gone on to a variety of careers, such as:

 - Administrators in primary, secondary and higher education

 For a better understanding of your total cost of attendance (COA), please visit our cost and tuition rates webpage (https://aggie.tamu.edu/billing-and-payments/cost-and-tuition-rates).
 This webpage will provide you with an opportunity to review estimated COA information for undergraduate, graduate and professional students, as well as other resources such as the tuition calculator and billing and fee explanations.

 Frequently Asked Questions

-The M.S. program accepts applications for Spring and Fall.
+The M.S. program accepts applications for both Spring and Fall.

-Completed Application: A completed Apply Texas application.
-Apply online at www.applytexas.org.
-The name on your application must match your name as it appears in your passport.
-Application Fee: A non-refundable $65 application fee for domestic applicants and $90 application fee for international applicants.
+- Application fee: A non-refundable $89 application fee for domestic applicants and $114 application fee for international applicants.
 The application fee may be paid by check, money order or approved credit card.
 Applicants who wish to pay by credit card may do so as part of the online application.
 If you are unable to pay the fee online, you may call the Graduate Admissions Office at 979-845-1060.

 Please note, you must update the program hours.

-Admissions committee members look mainly for fit between what the applicant is looking for in a program and what we offer.
-Applicants are encouraged to clearly state and connect their background, current work, and future plans to the degree they are seeking.
+In the personal statement, applicants are encouraged to clearly state and connect their background or current work, as well as their future career plans to the degree they are seeking.